celehs/PheCAP/README.md

-__High-throughput phenotyping with electronic medical record data using a common semi-supervised approach (PheCAP)__
+__High-throughput phenotyping with electronic medical record data using a common semi-supervised approach__

 ## Overview